influxiq1/shatterblock/README.md

     // this is a database collection name tablename = 'users';

-    // searchendpoint is use for data search endpoint searchendpoint = 'datalist';
+    // searchendpoint is use for  search endpoint searchendpoint = 'datalist';

     // use for click to another page routing path